ThisakG/Daily-Football-using-Choreo/README.md

 </p>
 <br>
 <p>
-🧐What the python script does:
+🧐How the python script works:
 </p>
 <p>
+1. The script fetches today's matches for required leagues (PL, PD, CL) using Football data-org's free tier API key.

+2. Checks the UTC time so only future matches are included.

-The script fetches today’s football matches from an API for several leagues, formats the results into a clean HTML email, and highlights important matches.
+3. Formats matches into a clean HTML email.

-It then connects to an SMTP server using secure credentials and sends the formatted update to your email.
-Choreo runs this script automatically on a schedule so you receive daily match summaries without the need for manual configuration.
+3. Highlights matches with my favorite team (FC Barcelona).

+4. Sends the email via SMTP automatically every morning using Choreo.
 </p>
 <br>
 <p>